Causal Graph Neural Networks for Healthcare: The causal graph framework

 \subsection{From association to intervention to counterfactuals}

-Standard supervised learning excels at associational queries, given covariates $X$, predict the outcome $Y$ by learning $P(Y|X)$ from observational data.
-This suffices for many pattern recognition tasks: identifying malignant tumours from images, predicting patient deterioration from vital signs, or classifying disease subtypes from gene expression.
-However, clinical decision-making fundamentally requires interventional reasoning: what happens if we administer treatment $T$?
-This requires estimating $P(Y|\text{do}(T))$, which differs from $P(Y|T)$ whenever confounding exists, and confounding pervades observational healthcare data through indication bias, selection effects, and unmeasured factors \cite{Hernan_2020_Causal, Pearl_2009_Causality}.
+Standard supervised learning performs well on associational queries, given covariates $X$, predicts the outcome $Y$ by learning $P(Y|X)$ from observational data.
+This is sufficient for many pattern recognition tasks: identifying malignant tumours from images, predicting patient deterioration from vital signs, or classifying disease subtypes from gene expression.
+However, clinical decision-making often requires interventional reasoning: what happens if we administer treatment $T$?
+This requires estimating $P(Y|\text{do}(T))$, which differs from $P(Y|T)$ whenever confounding exists, and confounding may pervade observational healthcare data through indication bias, selection effects, and unmeasured factors \cite{Hernan_2020_Causal, Pearl_2009_Causality}.

-Graph-structured causal models enable interventional prediction through Pearl's do-calculus, which provides three rules for transforming interventional distributions into estimable observational quantities under specified graph conditions \cite{Pearl_2009_Causality}.
-Rule 1 allows ignoring observations on variables that don't affect the outcome through paths independent of the intervention.
-Rule 2 permits converting interventions to observations when appropriate conditional independence holds.
-Rule 3 enables removing interventions when they do not affect the outcome through certain graph paths.
-The interventional Variational Graph Auto-Encoder (iVGAE) implements these operations through differentiable neural layers, incorporating interventional transformations in both encoder and decoder networks to ensure that the learnt representations encode causal rather than associational relationships \cite{Zecevic_2021_Relating}.
-When the model identifies a connection between two proteins or two brain regions, it learns whether this connection would persist under interventions, whether it represents a causal pathway or a spurious correlation.

-Counterfactual reasoning operates at the highest level of Pearl's hierarchy, addressing patient-specific questions: would \textit{this} patient have developed complications if we had chosen alternative treatment?
-Reasoning of this kind is essential for precision medicine, treatment optimisation, and retrospective analysis of clinical decisions \cite{Pearl_2009_Causality}.
-The calculation of counterfactuals requires a three-step process, including abduction (inferring unobserved variables, including patient-specific factors, from observed data), action (modifying the causal model to reflect alternative intervention), and prediction (computing outcomes under the modified model) \cite{Pearl_2010_Introduction}.
-The CLEAR framework implements counterfactual generation for graphs through variational autoencoders that learn distributions over causally plausible graph modifications, allowing the exploration of alternative biological configurations with mechanistic validity \cite{Ma_2022_Clear}.
-In cancer treatment planning, this enables simulation of how different therapeutic targets would affect tumour evolution, identifying vulnerabilities that might not be apparent from observational data alone.